 A.1 Motivation

-ITU‑T and ITU‑R are studying the standards to be used for digital television and sound programme signals transmission.
+ITU‑T and ITU‑R are studying the standards to be used for digital television and sound programme signals and related data transmission.

 Television distribution operators such as cable television operators, video distributors and broadcasters normally receive several programme signals from different local or remote sources, and they switch the appropriate signal at the specified time to accommodate local advertisements, local programming, emergency messages, etc.